 This section contains important information about academic policies pertaining to participation in the CSU International Programs (IP).
-It is the participant's responsibility to read the information provided in this section in conjunction with the publications entitled "Academic Planning, Crediting and Reporting" and the "Academic Bulletin" for the study center attended.
+It is the participant's responsibility to read the information provided in this section in conjunction with Section I of this publication and the "Academic Bulletin" for the relevant study center.